Density of the free additive convolution of multi-cut measures: Free additive convolution semigroup

 where

-We first remark that as $z$ approaches $z_{-}$, the quantity $\widetilde{z}-\widetilde{z}_{-}$ tends to zero since we consider the regime where $|z-z_{-}|\ll |C_1(t)|^3$.
-Furthermore, equation \eqref{equation omega loin support} is a cubic equation since we have absorbed the order term of \eqref{equation omega loin support} in the constant term $z-z_{-}$.
+and the order term in \eqref{z tilde} corresponds to the one in \eqref{equation omega loin support}.
+We first remark that as $z$ approaches $E_t$, the quantity $\widetilde{z}-\widetilde{E_t}$ tends to zero.
+Moreover, equation \eqref{equation omega loin support} is a perturbed cubic equation.
 Therefore, using Cardano's formula, we see that

 where